operate-first/continuous-delivery/docs/setup_cd_pipeline.md

 ### Configuring Deploy requirements

-AICoE-CI enable users to utilize the GitOps power and update manifest files with relevant information from the builds.<br>
+AICoE-CI enable users to utilize the GitOps power and update manifest files with relevant information from the builds.<br />
 User can point the context path and repository of the imagestream manifest, that has to be updated with the newly built available image tag.

 ```yaml